On the distribution of the Hodge locus: Typicality versus atypicality and a strong Zilber--Pink conjecture

 \section{Typicality versus atypicality and a strong Zilber--Pink conjecture}

-Even if our paper is focused on the case of \emph{pure} $\Z$-VHS, we remark that everything in this section can be translated to the more general case of mixed graded-polarized $\Z$VHS (and probably all the results hold true, using \Cref{remkarkmixed}).
+Even if our paper is focused on the case of \emph{pure} $\Z$-VHS, we remark that everything in this section can be translated to the more general case of graded-polarized admissible mixed $\Z$VHS (and probably all the results hold true, using \Cref{remkarkmixed}).